SpenserKao/Employee-Data-Navigation/README.md

 ### Recursion
 Recusion technique has been applied in traversing employee data for reasoning hierarchial relationship holistically.

+### Jasmine
+Jasmine v4.1.0 is used for unit-testing.

+### Protractor
+Protractor v5.3.2 is used to end-to-end test.

 ## Design of employee data input
 Simplistic JSON-based flat files have been facilitated as inputs of employee data and for configuring viewing options.